Guitarrón chileno: Tuning

 The entire instrument is sometimes transposed to accommodate the voice of the singer.
 For example, all notes in the above "G tuning" may be raised a whole step, to produce an "A tuning".

 Traditionally, tunings are confined to a range which favors the male voice, as most guitarroneras were, until quite recently, male.
-Modern female guitarroneras have mostly devised new playing patterns on the "male" instrument, but a few makers have been experimenting with novel stringing that allow the instrument to be tuned up to C or D, to better accommodate a female vocal range.
+Modern female guitarroneras have mostly devised new playing patterns on the "male" instrument, but a few makers have been experimenting with novel stringing that allow the instrument to be tuned up to C or D (Either with Nylon strings or Special Metal Strings designed for C or D Tuning), to better accommodate a female vocal range.

 Playing

 The traditional playing method for the guitarrón chileno is to pluck the strings with the finger tips and nails of the right hand.
 Typically only the thumb and index finger are employed, especially in the payada styles or some players use Fingerpicks.
 The left hand frets strings on the fingerboard in a manner similar to that of the guitar and other guitar-like instruments.